-The online Supervisory Committee Form in the GIMS system provides information on a student's current faculty advisor, program, degree(s) sought, and anticipated date of graduation.
-For entry-level M.Ed./Ed.S. and Ed.S. only students, this form is completed and submitted electronically by the program graduate administrative assistant within the first weeks of initial first-term enrollment.
-In the case of M.Ed./Ed.S. or Ed.S. only students, a single faculty advisor is identified.
+The online Supervisory Committee Form in the GIMS system provides information on a student's program, degree(s) sought, and anticipated date of graduation.
+For entry- level M.Ed./Ed.S. and Ed.S. only students, this form is completed and submitted electronically by the program graduate administrative assistant within the first weeks of initial first-term enrollment.
+In the case of M.Ed./Ed.S. or Ed.S. only students, a committee chair is identified on the final exam form.
 In the case of doctoral students, doctoral students identify a minimum of four doctoral supervisory committee members including a chairperson of the doctoral committee.
 See Section Four for information on selecting doctoral supervisory committee members.

-A new Supervisory Committee Form must be submitted on GIMS by the program graduate administrative assistant each time a student changes faculty advisors, academic programs or degrees sought, or if a doctoral student changes the composition of the supervisory committee.
+A new Supervisory Committee Form must be submitted on GIMS by the program graduate administrative assistant each time a student changes supervisory committee members, or academic programs or degrees sought.
 Students must provide the graduate secretary in writing with appropriate information and documentation of changes.